gilch/hissp/README.md

 because idiomatic Python is not simple.

 #### Interoperability
-OK, but there are lots of other Lisps.
+Why base a Lisp on Python when there are already lots of other Lisps?
-Why not use one of them?
-Why base one on Python?

 Python has a rich selection of libraries for a variety of domains and Hissp can use most of them as easily as the standard library.